Join Us

 Many thanks to the following sponsors and exhibitors for taking part in our wonderful exhibition running alongside the conference:

-Gold – CCL Secure, Crane Currency, De La Rue, GET Group, Hubox, Koenig & Bauer, Landqart, Oberthur Fiduciaire, Polish Security Printing Works (PWPW), THALES
+Gold – CCL Secure, De La Rue, Formas Inteligentes, GET Group, Oberthur Fiduciaire, Polish Security Printing Works (PWPW), Security Fibres Ltd, THALES